 How to Look after Your Drill Chuck

-Clean It: Remove metal shavings, wood shavings, or dust after using.
+- Clean It: Remove metal shavings, wood shavings, or dust after using.
 Otherwise, it jams.

-Prevent Over-tightening: Threads are destroyed when there is too much tightening pressure.
+- Prevent Over-tightening: Threads are destroyed when there is excessive tightening force.Â

 Why People Trust Jaibros for Drill Chucks